criticalML/criticalML.github.io/index.markdown

 image: images/Critical Machine Learning Studies bigger picture.png
 ---

-The Critical Machine Learning Studies working group is a collection of researchers across the University of California system.
+The UC Humanities Research Institute-funded Critical Machine Learning Studies working group is a collection of researchers across the University of California system.

 This working group aims to articulate, from within the humanities, a technically specific and situated paradigm for engaging machine learning.
 Academic work on artificial intelligence